 Considering adoption for your child?
 With an open adoption, you will always be important in your child’s life.

 My boyfriend and I loved our counselor at the agency.
 She was helpful and supportive throughout the process. -OA&FS Birthmother

 We’re honored to offer our services to women and couples throughout the United States.
-If you live in the Northwest and would like to meet in person we have offices in Portland and Eugene, Oregon and Seattle, Washington or we’ll come to you.
+If you live in Oregon or Washington and would like to meet in person we have offices in Portland and Eugene, Oregon and Seattle, Washington or we’ll come to you.
 We can also meet via Skype.
 (OA&FS can place children in adoption up to the age of three and one-half.)

 Text “Open” to 971-266-0924